IllinoisWCS/LibraryTracker/README.md

 Sign up for a feature or task to contribute to the project.

-High Priority:
+Tasks:

 - Admin login for WCS officers (Brittany Kane, Jenny Cheng)
-- Click to email students with overdue book reminders
+- Click to email students with overdue book reminders (Add your name please!)
 - Automatically email students with books due in x days (Angela Lin Ding, Karunya Tota)
 - Request a Book (Robin Sturm) (April Xu) (Vaishali Khandelwal)
-- Pulling Book Data via Google API for auto-fill
+- Pulling Book Data via Google API for auto-fill (Han Chen)
 - Click to see who has checked out a book (Ranran Li, Menglin Tian)
-- Styling the entire web page with a theme that matches WCS
+- Styling the entire web page with a theme that matches WCS (Eva Shih)
 - Functionality to put a book on hold
-- Hooking up the book stats
+- Hooking up the book stats (Please put your names here!)

-Low Priority:
 - Solvin the problem of unique copies of the same book

+Done:
+- Automatic integration with Herohu (Nathan Handler)
 - Enter a NetID and see First and Last name pulled from the Illinois Directory (Han Chen)

 ==== Update ====